 One last thing.
 In NIPS, we try and develop everyone to be a leader.
 Therefore, we always ask each of you to tell me one specific thing you liked about me as the leader of tonight’s group.
-At the same time, please tell the person on their right (or left) one thing you really like about them.
+At the same time, please tell the person on their right if in person (or East based on a map in national groups) one thing you really like about them.
 This helps us build a stronger group.

 When we are done, will you please help me put the room back in order?